 With the passing of the Act councils across the country began to establish housing committees, guided by recommendations from central government.
 Before 1919 local authorities had supported a range of rentable housing opportunities for those on low incomes unable to afford private-sector rents or to buy a home of their own.
 In Bristol, for example, an early example of council housing was a municipal hostel built in 1905 in Wade Street off Old Market in St Jude’s (pictured below, Bristol Archives/ Know Your Place).
-Other small-scale developments followed in the years leading up to the war.
-These included tenement homes built in Easton, St Werburghs and St Philips (properties in the West Block of Mina Road, which were completed in 1906, survive to this day).
+Other small-scale developments included tenement homes built in Easton, St Werburghs and St Philips (properties in the West Block of Mina Road, which were completed by 1906, survive to this day).
 A pre-war proposal for a 400-home estate in Bedminster was defeated in a council vote.

 However, nothing had previously matched the scale of ambition heralded by the new act.
 It is from this point in time that the term ‘council housing’ became widely recognised.
 These were homes where costs were shared between tenants, local rate payers and the Treasury.